kakyrp/holberton-system_engineering-devops/0x00-shell_basics/README.md

-DDpwd: The script that prints the absolute path name of the current working directory.
+DDDpwd: The script that prints the absolute path name of the current working directory.
 ls: Display the contents list of your current directory.
-cd: the script that changes the working directory to the user’s home directory. ls -a: Display current directory contents in a long format
+cd: the script that changes the working directory to the user’s home directory. ls -lh: Display current directory contents in a long format